seb3773/seb-q4os-tde-collection/boot_plymouth.md

 # Plymouth Boot Themes

-Several different Plymouth boot themes compatible with TDE.
+Several different Plymouth boot themes.
 Simply download the archive, extract it to `/usr/share/plymouth/themes`, then select your theme and update the initramfs.

 |||
 |-|-|